 Look for Open Enrollment information in your mailbox

 - Select the appropriate Benefit Access Fee—or exemption.
 If you cover a spouse or domestic partner on your medical plan, a Benefit Access Fee may be automatically applied, depending on your benefit group and the plan you choose.
 If you qualify for an exemption, you must confirm this each year during Open Enrollment.
+If no action is taken during Open Enrollment and you later determine that you qualified for an exemption, fees already deducted will not be refunded.

 What if you don’t participate in Open Enrollment?